 - Better budgeting decisions, knowing exactly where your money is going

-- Audit-proof business with detailed documentation
+- Audit-proof business with detailed documentation required by the IRS

 - More hours in your day to focus on your business